calii23/icon-packer/README.md

 ### language
 The language the enum class should generated in.
 In this version `java` and `kotlin` are supported.

+## sourcesRoot (optional)
+If this property is set, the enum file will be copied into the project.
+This property must be a path like `src/main/kotlin`.
-## targetProjectRoot (optional)
+## frontendRoot (optional)
-If this property is set, the output files will copied into the project.
-The project must have the following structure:
+If this property is set, the icons HTML file will be copied into the project.
+This property must be a path like `src/main/resources/static/frontend` or `src/main/resources/META-INF/resources/frontend`.
-The resources must be placed  into `${projectRoot}/src/main/resources` and the sources into `${projectRoot}/src/main/kotlin`